-Section 45 Trading Hours for Securities
+Section 44 Trading Hours for Securities

 - (1) Exchange trading hours for securities cover the period from 08:00 to 22:00 CET.
-Diverging from these Exchange trading hours, the Board of Management may - determine general trading hours (within the Exchange trading hours) for each category of securities; and - determine specific trading hours for each individual security, which diverge from the general trading hours. - (2) If trading is interrupted by virtue of a decision taken by the Board of Management, following resumption of trading the Board of Management may extend the general and specific trading hours for securities. - (3) The Board of Management shall make public its decisions.
+Diverging from these Exchange trading hours, the Board of Management may - 1. determine general trading hours (within the Exchange trading hours) for each category of securities; and - 2. determine specific trading hours for each individual security, which diverge from the general trading hours.